Regulus343/Fractal/readme.md

 **Adding additional controllers:**

 You may add additional controllers in the `controllers` array in `config.php`.
-Use `standardControllers` for standard Laravel controllers and `resourceControllers` for resource controllers.
+Use `standard` for standard Laravel controllers and `resource` for resource controllers.

 **Get Bootstrap-ready menu markup for a view:**